-A tenured faculty member who receives notice of recommendation of dismissal by the Chief Academic Officer may request and shall be afforded a hearing before the Appellate Committee on Dismissal of

-Tenured Faculty Members.
-Failure to make a request in writing to the president within fourteen (14) days after receipt of notification shall constitute a waiver by such faculty member of his/her right to a hearing before the Appellate Committee on Dismissal of Tenured Faculty Members and the President will make the final decision (RUSO3.9).
+A tenured faculty member who receives notice of recommendation of dismissal by the Provost/Vice President of Academic Affairs may request and shall be afforded a hearing before the Appellate Committee on Dismissal of Tenured Faculty Members.
+Failure to make a request in writing to the president within fourteen (14) days after receipt of notification shall constitute a waiver by such faculty member of his/her right to a hearing before the Appellate Committee on Dismissal of Tenured Faculty Members and the President will make a final determination.
+(RUSO3.9)